ddtraveller/TEFLTools/README.md

 This repository is a comprehensive collection of educational materials focused on regenerative living, holistic healing practices, and permaculture approaches tailored for Timor-Leste.
 It also includes resources for software development, beekeeping, and TEFL (Teaching English as a Foreign Language) content.

+The repo materials are meant as support materials for the books below.

 ## Table of Contents

 - [Repository Structure](#repository-structure)